GeekShubhamRajput/Vue-JS/vue-components/README.md

 # vue-components

 ## About
  This repo belongs to my Vue Js learning.
-It contains basic concepts of Vue like Components, component props.
+It contains basic concepts of Vue like Components, component props, Prop Types and Validations.

 ## Project setup
 ```